swaneekazoo/website/_posts/2024-02-24-how-to-get-off.md

 ![Front gate at the Croft](/assets/images/DSC_0078.jpeg "Front gate at the Croft")

-I was buying a CD player from someone on Gumtree when I put it as succinctly as I ever had.
+I was buying a CD player from someone off of Gumtree when I put it as succinctly as I ever had.

 'In a sentence?
 It ruined my life.'